turingschool/front-end-curriculum/projects/weathrly.md

 Your weather underground API key should not be stored on github.
 Store it in a seperate file.
 This file should be added to your `.gitignore` file.

+Your app should have at a minimum the following components.

+- Welcome
+- Search
+- Current Weather
+- 7 Hour Forecast
+- 10 Day Forecast
+- Card (used in 7 hour and 10 day)

+## Design Requirements
+Your Readme should include wireframes of your app.

 ## Phase one

 * Your application should have a welcome page that greets the user.
 The welcome page has a search component.